dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

-    Let’s assume that in this particular case **both Order placement and Payment creation should take place in the same transaction**.
+    Let's assume that in this particular case **both Order placement and Payment creation should take place in the same transaction**.
     If transaction is successful, we need to send 2 emails – about the Order and Payment.

     <...>